 Please refer to the video from the previous class that involves details about the coding that corresponds to this content.

-Work on Mini-Assignment 10 on Logistic Regression and Project Component J.
+Review the slides here.
+Then work on Mini-Assignment 10 on Logistic Regression and Project Component J.